-'Shindo Life' codes: RELL Coins and free spins for April 2022
+'Shindo Life' codes: RELLcoins and free spins for April 2022

 The game is modeled after Naruto-esque anime action, with Ninja Tools enhancing everything from melee weapons to throwable consumables.
 These are extremely useful when battling others, as are the sub-abilities that allow for character customisation.
 Whether you want to put together a particular build for battles, or simply want to Naruto run around the world with your pals, there’s plenty to keep you busy while you play.

-If you want to make the most of your time in Shindo Life, you’ll want to earn RELL Coins and free spins.
+If you want to make the most of your time in Shindo Life, you’ll want to earn RELLcoins and free spins.
 To help you do so, we’ve collected all of the free active codes for Shindo Life available right now.
 We’ll keep the list updated, and make sure to indicate when a code has expired.
-That way, you can get as many free spins and RELL Coins as you can, without having to reach into your wallet.
+That way, you can get as many free spins and RELLcoins as you can, without having to reach into your wallet.

-Active Shindo Life codes for free spins and RELL Coins (April 2022)
+Active Shindo Life codes for free spins and RELLcoins (April 2022)

-- GenGen3Apol! – 100 Spins and 10,000 RELLCoins
+- GenGen3Apol! – 100 Spins and 10,000 RELLcoins

-- ApoLspirT! – 200,000 RELLCoins
+- ApoLspirT! – 200,000 RELLcoins

 How to redeem Shindo Life codes